Development Engineer Visa Sponsorship Jobs in Minnesota

 Which companies sponsor visas for development engineers in Minnesota?

 Minnesota's largest visa sponsors for development engineers include Medtronic, 3M, Cargill, General Mills, and Ecolab, all headquartered in or near the Twin Cities.
-Medical device and agricultural technology firms file a significant share of the state's H-1B petitions for engineering roles.
+Medical device and agricultural technology firms file a significant share of the state's H-1B visa petitions for engineering roles.
 Smaller manufacturers and industrial automation companies in the metro area also participate in sponsorship programs regularly.

 Which visa types are most common for development engineers in Minnesota?